agl-ic-eg/cluster_api/English.README.md

 # Cluster API Implementation Content

-- I/F API functions for apps were implemented as shown in IC-Service_API_rev0.4.docx.
+- API function which becomes I/F for application Implemented according to IC-Service_API_rev0.4.docx.
-- The main implementation process is to manage the data sent from the server for the IC-Service, and when the API is called from the application, only the relevant data is extracted from the managed data.
+- The main implementation of the process is to manage the data sent from the IC-Service server.
+When calling API from the application, extract only the relevant data from the managed data.
 - In addition to IC-Service_API_rev0.4.docx, the following two APIs have been additionally implemented：
     - bool clusterInit(void)
         - Initialization process for using the Cluster API.